New to the Street's Client Roadzen NASDAQ 30-Second Commercial to Air Nationwide on CNBC, Fox Business, and Bloomberg Starting This Week

-NEW YORK, NY / ACCESS Newswire / March 4, 2025 / New to The Street, a leading financial news program featuring innovative companies and industry leaders, is proud to announce that its client, Roadzen, Inc. (NASDAQ:RDZN), will launch its 30-second commercial nationwide across CNBC, Fox Business Network (FBN), and Bloomberg Television beginning this week.
+NEW YORK CITY, NEW YORK / ACCESS Newswire / March 4, 2025 / New to The Street, a leading financial news program featuring innovative companies and industry leaders, is proud to announce that its client, Roadzen, Inc. (NASDAQ:RDZN), will launch its 30-second commercial nationwide across CNBC, Fox Business Network (FBN), and Bloomberg Television beginning this week.

 About Roadzen Inc.